 Into both value fields, enter

 luma-tutorial, the name we gave to our sandbox in the previous lesson.
 If you used a different name for your sandbox, for example, luma-tutorial-ignatiusjreilly, make sure to use that value.

 Switch to your web browser and look up your company’s tenant id by going to Experience Platform’s interface and extracting the portion of the URL after the @ sign.
 For example, my tenant id is

-techmarketingdemos but yours will be something different:
+techmarketingdemos but yours is different:

 Copy this value and return to the Postman Manage Environments screen